kciter/aws-ecr-action/README.md

 # AWS ECR Action

-This Action allows you to create Docker images and push into a ECR repository.
+This Action allows you to Create a ECR repository

 ## Parameters
 | Parameter | Type | Default | Description |